-At Triangle Plastic Surgery Associates, we strive to make sure you are informed and comfortable each step of the way.
+At North Raleigh Plastic Surgery, we strive to make sure you are informed and comfortable each step of the way.
 To help you feel more prepared to make a decision about your plastic surgery, we’ve compiled a list of of our most frequently asked questions.

 In addition to the initial consultation, you’ll make one more preoperative appointment.
 At this appointment, you will discuss any questions that may have arisen and talk about specific details of the surgery with Dr. Ortiz.
 You will also have pre-operative photos taken for your medical chart.